Do I Get to Keep My Tax Refund if I File Bankruptcy?

 All tax refunds are not the same

-- Iowa tax refund exemption in bankruptcy – Iowa, on the other hand, does have a specific tax refund exemption.
-However, the limit is $1,000 per person!
-Anything about that will likely be taken by the bankruptcy Trustee!
+Iowa, on the other hand, does have a specific tax refund exemption.
+However, the limit is $1,000 per person.
+Anything about that will likely be taken by the bankruptcy Trustee.

-- Earned Income Credit (EIC) is safe – On a brighter note, both Nebraska and part of Iowa (only the Bankruptcy Court for the Southern District of Iowa….Council Bluffs is in the Southern District) completely exempt tax refunds that are the result of the earned income credit.
+On a brighter note, both Nebraska and part of Iowa (only the Bankruptcy Court for the Southern District of Iowa….Council Bluffs is in the Southern District) completely exempt tax refunds that are the result of the earned income credit.
 This is fantastic news for a lot of people.
-So, if you have a very large tax refund, that portion of the refund that results from EIC is totally safe.
+If you have a very large tax refund, that portion of the refund that results from EIC is totally safe.
 Additionally, if you have another exemption (like the Nebraska wildcard exemption), you can use this IN COMBINATION with the EIC exemption.
 Therefore, in many cases, the total tax refund may be protected.

 Many people lose their tax refund in bankruptcy because of poor planning or bad advice

 Don’t let this happen to you!
 Speak to a qualified bankruptcy attorney about this issue.
 Ask him or her if you will lose your tax refund if you file bankruptcy.
 Many times, just delaying the filing of a case until after you receive the refund is all that it takes.
 Legitimate ways to spend your tax refund before filing bankruptcy include using it for food, necessary and reasonable transportation expenses and other important and necessary expenses.
-BUT, this is a tricky and sensitive area.
+But, this is a tricky and sensitive area.
 Using a tax refund improperly can cause HUGE PROBLEMS.
-Paying back relatives, for example, is a not permitted!
-For a more detailed explanation of Dos and Don’ts about tax refunds and bankruptcy, check out this recent article written by Erin M. McCartney, a senior associate attorney at John T. Turco & Associates.
+Paying back relatives, for example, is a not permitted.